REDCap-German-User-Group/ontology-annotation/technical_docs/Export_Formats.md

     "created": "2025-07-25T12:25:00+02:00",   // Initial annotation
-    "updated": "2025-07-25T14:00:00+02:00",   // When this field's annotation was last changed "creator": "ROME v1.0.0",                 // Tool used to create the annotation "language": "de",                         // The language of REDCap field-derived labels "profile": [
+    "updated": "2025-07-25T14:00:00+02:00",   // When this field's annotation was last changed "creator": "ROME v1.0.0",                 // Tool used to create the annotation "language": "de",                         // The language of REDCap field-derived labels (only available when MLM is configured)
+    "profile": [
         "https://..."
     ]